How to Choose a Guitar

 So it’s time to buy your acoustic guitar.
+But how to choose a guitar?
 Perhaps you are buying your first guitar for a student, son or daughter.
 Perhaps you are buying an upgrade from a beginner model guitar.
 Regardless of your current scenario, it is a good idea to take a little bit of research time to brush up on your options and know what you need to know before heading out and reading several guitar reviews.

-While there is not an exact best acoustic guitar for beginners, there is a best fit for you or the player you are buying for, and it is best to have a target in mind, because there is an overwhelming amount of options and opinions on the Internet when it comes to buying a new or used acoustic guitar
+While there is not an exact best acoustic guitar for beginners, there is a best fit for you or the player you are buying for, and it is best to have a target in mind, because there is an overwhelming amount of options and opinions on the Internet when it comes to how to choose a guitar.

-To help you through the maze of your purchase journey, we have developed a step-by-step acoustic guitar buying guide to help make the decision making process more clear to you, and to help you have more confidence in your decision.
+To help you through the maze of how to choose a guitar, we have developed a step-by-step acoustic guitar buying guide to help make the decision making process more clear to you, and to help you have more confidence in your decision.
 A little time invested up front can sometimes guarantee a higher quality guitar (sometimes a doubling in quality) for the same budget range.
 You just have to know a few things about what you need in your next acoustic guitar.

 The Budget Factor